DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 research software, comes with a number of challenges.
 Commercial research software often has revenue flows that can facilitate sustainable software development, maintenance, and documentation as well as the operation of adequate infrastructure.
-However, a large share of researchers base their research on software that was developed in-house or as community effort.
+A large share of researchers (want to or have to) researchers base their research on software that was developed in-house or as community effort.
 Many of these software stacks can not be sustained – often because research software was not a first class